petros94/Prediction-DSP-Classification-Toolbox/README.md

 # Prediction-DSP-Classification-Toolbox
 A collection of the most popular prediction techniques, implemented in python

-This project is a collection of DSP and machine learning packages, presented in a single toolbox with an easy to use GUI.
+This project is a collection of DSP, timeseries analysis and machine learning packages, presented in a single toolbox with an easy to use GUI.

 So far we've implemented some filter design techniques and the corresponding interface.